everyday-cc/ai/_news/2021-04-22-google-turmoil-exposes-cracks-long-in-making-for-top-ai-watchdog.md

 ---
 category: news
 title: "Google Turmoil Exposes Cracks Long in Making for Top AI Watchdog"
-excerpt: "Google held up its Ethical AI research team as a shining example of a concerted effort to address thorny issues raised by its innovations.
-Created in 2017, the group assembled researchers from underrepresented communities and varied areas of expertise to examine the moral implications of futuristic technology and illuminate Silicon Valley’s blind spots."
+excerpt: "Gebru had emerged as one of a handful of artificial intelligence researchers who was well-known outside ...
+In the spring of 2020, Gebru wanted to look into a dataset publicly released by Waymo, the self-driving car unit of Google parent Alphabet Inc ..."
-publishedDateTime: 2021-04-22T03:51:00Z
+publishedDateTime: 2021-04-21T19:11:00Z
 originalUrl: "https://www.bloombergquint.com/technology/google-ethical-ai-group-s-turmoil-began-long-before-public-unraveling"
 webUrl: "https://www.bloombergquint.com/technology/google-ethical-ai-group-s-turmoil-began-long-before-public-unraveling"
 type: article
-quality: 43
+quality: 39
 heat: -1
 published: false